vikaamir/tweeter/README.md

 # Tweeter Project
-a social netWork where you can share your tweets with friends
+a social netWork Ajax based that uses LWuer html5 SASS and css3 where you can share your tweets with friends

 !["tweeter1"](./public/images/tweeter1.png)
 !["tweeter1"](./public/images/tweeter2.png)